sandproject/beautiful-jekyll/testbed.md

        <li><a href="http://www.isi.edu/home" target="_blank">USC/Information Sciences Institute</a></li>
        <li><a href="https://www.dk-hostmaster.dk/english" target="_blank">DK Hostmaster</a></li>
     </ul>
-    We are also thankful to <a href="https://www.linkedin.com/in/natmorris" target="_blank">Nat Morris</a> for his support.
+    We are also thankful to Nat Morris for his support.
    </div>
 </div>